M-R-Vax II Side Effects

 Generic Name: measles virus vaccine / rubella virus vaccine

-Note: This page contains information about the side effects of measles virus vaccine / rubella virus vaccine.
-Some of the dosage forms included on this document may not apply to the brand name M-R-Vax II.
+Note: This document contains side effect information about measles virus vaccine / rubella virus vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name M-R-Vax II.

 Applies to measles virus vaccine / rubella virus vaccine: injectable, powder for solution

-In addition to its needed effects, some unwanted effects may be caused by measles virus vaccine / rubella virus vaccine.
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, measles virus vaccine / rubella virus vaccine may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Difficulty in breathing or swallowing

 - reddening of skin, especially around ears

 - swelling of eyes, face, or inside of nose

 - unusual tiredness or weakness (sudden and severe)